MaplePHP/MaplePHP/README.md

 *Every value that comes with a default value can be skipped.*

 The app is installed...
 You can change ever value by either enter the install command again or by opening the **.env** file and manually change it.

+Access your application/site in the browser by navigating to the **"public/"** directory to observe it in action.

 ### Install database
 Execute the following command and follow the instructions: